ItsCodeBakery/PlantPathalogy/README.md

-# 🌿 Plant Pathology - Self-Supervised Learning & CNN Classifier
+# Plant Pathology - Self-Supervised Learning

 This repository contains the complete code for the research paper on **Plant Disease Detection** using a combination of **SimCLR-style contrastive pretraining** and **CNN-based fine-tuning**, along with visualization tools including Grad-CAM, t-SNE, ROC curves, and training metrics.